asmagen/hierarchicalSingleCell/README.md

 # What is ReSET (Robust Subpopulation dEcision Trees)?

-ReSET is a tool for discovering robust populations derived from single cell RNA-Seq experiments.
+ReSET is a tool that leverages the knowledge of cell cluster heirarchy to discover robust populations derived from single cell RNA-Seq experiments.
+ReSET creates a heirarchical model that fits two independent single cell RNA-Seq datasets.

 # Overview